Bolt (2008 film): Development

-In February 2007, Lasseter had confirmed Chris Williams and Byron Howard were the film's new directors.
+In February 2007, Lasseter confirmed Chris Williams and Byron Howard were the film's new directors.
 As directors, Williams focused on the story reels and layout while Howard tackled character design and animation.
 The radioactive rabbit and eyepatch-wearing cat characters were removed from the story while the dog Henry (now renamed Bolt) was redesigned into a White Shepherd with a lightning bolt-shaped patch that runs down the left side of his body.
 Furthermore, Lasseter ordered the American Southwest setting to be removed given his then-recent film Cars (2006) had a similar terrain.
 Following the story overhaul, the animation team was told to complete the animation in 18 months instead of the usual four years that is normally required to produce a computer-animated feature.
-On June 8, 2007, Disney announced that the film, now under its current name, would be released on November 21, 2008 in Disney Digital 3-D.
+On June 8, 2007, Disney announced that the film, retitled as Bolt, was scheduled to be released on November 21, 2008, in Disney Digital 3-D.